Diamondback Elliptical Trainer Reviews

 Diamondback 1260Ef Front Drive Elliptical

-Our Review - Diamondback Elliptical Trainers
+Our Diamondback Elliptical Trainers Review

 In general, we found the Diamondback ellipticals to all have a smooth elliptical motion.
 The ellipticals were relatively quiet.
 I really liked the adjusting elevation feature of the Diamondback 1260.
 That is a sweet option.

+Diamondback has been building ellipticals for the last 9 years.
+Their models are strong contenders in $1,500-$2,000 price range.
 Overall, Diamondback ellipticals are a solid value.
 You can find them at local fitness equipment specialty stores or at Amazon.com